SheetJS/sheetjs/README.md

 - `sheetRows-1` rows will be generated when looking at the JSON object output (since the header row is counted as a row when parsing the data)
 - `bookVBA` merely exposes the raw VBA CFB object.
 It does not parse the data.
   XLSM and XLSB store the VBA CFB object in `xl/vbaProject.bin`.
+BIFF8 XLS mixes the VBA entries alongside the core Workbook entry, so the library generates a new XLSB-compatible blob from the XLS CFB container.
 - Currently only XOR encryption is supported.
 Unsupported error will be thrown for files employing other encryption methods.
 - WTF is mainly for development.
 By default, the parser will suppress read